Pedestrian Accident Statistics for NY

 What to do when you get hit by a car as a pedestrian?

-If you’ve been hit by a car while walking on Long Island, the first thing to do is to move to a safe location if possible.
+If you’ve been hit by a car while walking on Long Island and involved in a pedestrian accident, the first thing to do is to move to a safe location if possible.
 Remaining in the roadway after being struck by a motor vehicle can result in a secondary accident and further injuries.
 Stay on the scene and contact 911 to get medical attention and police assistance as soon as possible.
 Even if your injuries seem minor at first, it’s important to get checked by medical professionals.
 The police officer on the scene will be able to help collect evidence and conduct a report.
 If you are able, take as many pictures and videos of the scene as possible including photos of your injuries.
 Collect contact information from the motor vehicle operator and any witnesses.
 Finally, once you’ve received first aid and are no longer in an emergency situation, be sure to contact an experienced Long Island pedestrian accident lawyer near you to assist in getting the compensation you deserve.
-The aggressive personal injury attorneys at Rosenberg & Gluck, L.L.P., are ready to fight to maximize the recovery in your case.
+The aggressive attorneys at Rosenberg & Gluck, L.L.P., are ready to fight to maximize the recovery in your case.

 Can you go to jail for accidentally hitting a pedestrian?